Suspect in Israeli submarine probe may become state witness: media

 Netanyahu has denied wrongdoing in both cases.

-Additional reporting by Tom Kaeckenhoff in Duesseldorf; Writing by Luke Baker; Editing by Gareth Jones
+Additional reporting by Tom Kaeckenhoff in Duesseldorf and Andrea Shalal; Writing by Luke Baker; Editing by Gareth Jones